sachseka/eatPrep/tests/testthat/_snaps/checkDesign.md

       ── Check: Block names
       ✖ Block names set in blocks does not equal block names set in booklets.
 Please check.
+      → The following 1 block is in blocks but not in booklets: `bl9`

+      ── Check: Subunit recoding
+      ℹ Use names for recoded subunits.
+      !
+Found no names to recode 1 subunit: `I99` This subunit will be ignored in determining 'mnr'.

+      ── Check: Variables in the dataset
+      ℹ The following 1 variable is not in info (`subunit` in blocks) but in dataset.
+      It will be ignored during check: `hisei`

+      ── Check: Valid and missing codes
+      ✔ No deviations from design detected!

+---

+    Code
+      checkDesignTest(blocks = test_block_block)
+    Message <cliMessage>

+      ── Check: Block names
+      ✖ Block names set in blocks does not equal block names set in booklets.
+Please check.
-      → The following 1 block is in booklets but not in blocks: `bl1` → The following 1 block is in blocks but not in booklets: `bl9`
+      → The following 1 block is in booklets but not in blocks: `bl1` → No check for valid and missing codes will be available.
+      → The following 1 block is in blocks but not in booklets: `bl9`

       ── Check: Subunit recoding